kauefraga/learning-cpp/README.md

 > Here are the contents i have learned about the c++ programming language.

-## ⬇️ How to download and try yourself
+## ⬇️ Getting started

+1. Clone the repository
+2. Compile the source files
+3. Run it

 ```bash
 git clone https://github.com/kauefraga/learning-cpp.git